-In-App Purchase Receipt Validation on iOS
+In-App Purchase Receipt Validation for iOS 5.1 and Earlier

 A vulnerability has been discovered in iOS 5.1 and earlier related to validating in-app purchase receipts by connecting to the App Store server directly from an iOS device.
 An attacker can alter the DNS table to redirect these requests to a server controlled by the attacker.
 Using a certificate authority controlled by the attacker and installed on the device by the user, the attacker can issue a SSL certificate that fraudulently identifies the attacker’s server as an App Store server.
 When this fraudulent server is asked to validate an invalid receipt, it responds as if the receipt were valid.